CBaker007/Automated-Barn-Door-Tracker/Binaries/Readme.txt

 Readme.txt

+NEVER CONNECT THE USB TO THE MICROPROCESSOR/DEV BOARD WHILE IT IS CONNECTED TO THE STEPPER MOTOR OR THE BATTERY!!!
+NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR USB PORT OR THE MP!!!!

 This is the pre-compiled binary for the ESP32 micropocessor and pinouts as described in the sketch:

 - Board Info